section-engineering-education/engineering-education/content/articles/working-with-csv-files-in-python/index.md

 ![Output](/engineering-education/working-with-csv-files-in-python/image3.png)

 ### Conclusion
-Thank you for reading to the end.
+Thank you for reading till the end.
 This tutorial taught us how to work with CSV files in Python.
-We have learned how to write and read CSV files, work with large CSV files, convert multiple JSON files to CSV files, and finally, create a data frame using CSV files.
+We learned how to write and read CSV files, work with large CSV files, convert multiple JSON files to CSV files, and finally, create a data frame using CSV files.

-Happy cording!
+Happy coding!

 ---